scholzj/kafka-enablement-2020/http-bridge/README.md

 ## Using the bridge

-To make the commands easier, lets store the route address of the bridge into an environment variable:
+* To make the commands easier, store the route address of the bridge into an environment variable:

 ```sh
 export BRIDGE="$(oc get routes my-bridge -o jsonpath='{.status.ingress[0].host}')"